The Impossible Dream (The Quest): In politics

 During Robert F. Kennedy's long shot campaign for the presidency of the United States in 1968, Senator George McGovern introduced him before a South Dakota stump speech by quoting from "The Impossible Dream".
 After Kennedy's assassination, McGovern inherited many of his campaign delegates in the 1968 Democratic National Convention; Peter, Paul and Mary performed the song live to welcome McGovern as he arrived for the event.

-One of Kennedy's close friends, Andy Williams, was one of many vocal artists of the Sixties that recorded the song.
+One of Kennedy's close friends, Andy Williams, was one of many vocal artists of the Sixties who recorded the song.
 The song was also a favorite of younger brother Ted Kennedy and was performed by Brian Stokes Mitchell at his memorial service in 2009.

 The song was a favorite of Philippine politician Evelio Javier, the assassinated governor of the province of Antique in the Philippines.
 Javier was shot and killed in the plaza of San Jose, Antique, during the counting following the 1986 snap election, an act which contributed to the peaceful overthrow of Ferdinand Marcos by Cory Aquino in the People Power Revolution.
 Every year, Javier is remembered on Evelio Javier Day and the song is featured.
 The song's lyrics are written in brass on a monument in the plaza where he was shot.

 Baseball

 The 1967 Boston Red Sox were baseball's big surprise that season.
-Coming off nine straight years of finishing ninth or tenth in the American League, they surprised the baseball world, under rookie manager Dick Williams, by winning the American League pennant, before losing to the St. Louis Cardinals in game seven of the World Series.
-During that season, the Red Sox became known as "The Impossible Dream Red Sox", and have been known as such ever since.
+Coming off nine straight years of finishing ninth or tenth in the American League, they surprised the baseball world under rookie manager Dick Williams by winning the American League pennant before losing to the St. Louis Cardinals in game seven of the World Series.
+During that season, the Red Sox became known as "The Impossible Dream Red Sox" and have been known as such ever since.